Photojournalist Reporting Preferred By Readers, Study Shows

-Here’s another perspective; a hypothesis of my own based in part on the results of this NPPA study.
+Here’s another perspective; a hypothesis of my own based partly on the results of this NPPA study.
 Shortly, there could be a new resurgence in the quality of photographs professional publications and corporations demand.
 A “renaissance of quality” will return once the “good enough” pendulum reaches the furthest limit and begins a long swing back.

-Please rate this story, and share with your friends? [ratings]
+Please rate this story, and share it with your friends? [ratings]